 In 2018, Ashfield District Council, in partnership with Mansfield District Council and Newark & Sherwood District Council commissioned Homeless Link to carry out a Homelessness Review and develop a new Homelessness and Rough Sleeping Strategy.
 The Review and draft Strategy have been developed following extensive research, data analysis and stakeholder interviews.
 Regular updates have also been provided to the Joint Inter Agency Forum that operates across the three areas.

-The draft Ashfield Homelessness and Rough Sleeping Strategy 2019-24 was approved by Ashfield District Council in March 2019 and a final consultation will now take place during April.
+The draft Ashfield Homelessness and Rough Sleeping Strategy 2019-24 was approved by Ashfield District Council in March 2019 and was finalised in May 2019 following a public consultation.
+The Strategy was launched at an event in June 2019.

 You can view the Strategy and Review documents here: